Serene-Arc/bulk-downloader-for-reddit/README.md

 To this end, the BDFR will sleep for a time before retrying the download, giving the remote server time to "rest".
 This is done in 60 second increments.
 For example, if a rate-limiting-related error is given, the BDFR will sleep for 60 seconds before retrying.
 Then, if the same type of error occurs, it will sleep for another 120 seconds, then 180 seconds, and so on.

 The option `--max-wait-time` and the configuration option `max_wait_time` both specify the maximum time the BDFR will wait.
 If both are present, the command-line option takes precedence.
 For instance, the default is 120, so the BDFR will wait for 60 seconds, then 120 seconds, and then move one. **Note that this results in a total time of 180 seconds trying the same download**.
 If you wish to try to bypass the rate-limiting system on the remote site, increasing the maximum wait time may help.
 However, note that the actual wait times increase exponentially if the resource is not downloaded i.e. specifying a max value of 300 (5 minutes), can make the BDFR pause for 15 minutes on one submission, not 5, in the worst case.

+## Multiple Instances

+The BDFR can be run in multiple instances with multiple configurations, either concurrently or consecutively.
+The use of scripting files facilitates this the easiest, either Powershell on Windows operating systems or Bash elsewhere.
+This allows multiple scenarios to be run with data being scraped from different sources, as any two sets of scenarios might be mutually exclusive i.e. it is not possible to download any combination of data from a single run of the BDFR.
+To download from multiple users for example, multiple runs of the BDFR are required.

+Running these scenarios consecutively is done easily, like any single run.
+Configuration files that differ may be specified with the `--config` option to switch between tokens, for example.
+Otherwise, almost all configuration for data sources can be specified per-run through the command line.

+Running scenarious concurrently (at the same time) however, is more complicated.
+The BDFR will look to a single, static place to put the detailed log files, in a directory with the configuration file specified above.
+If there are multiple instances, or processes, of the BDFR running at the same time, they will all be trying to write to a single file.
+On Linux and other UNIX based operating systems, this will succeed, though there is a substantial risk that the logfile will be useless due to garbled and jumbled data.
+On Windows however, attempting this will raise an error that crashes the program as Windows forbids multiple processes from accessing the same file.

+The way to fix this is to use the `--log` option to manually specify where the logfile is to be stored.
+If the given location is unique to each instance of the BDFR, then it will run fine.

 ## List of currently supported sources